nehavengesanam/DS340W/README.md

 ## Results

-The `results.pdf` file is a direct copy of the output generated when running the `340detection.py` script on Google Colab using a Jupyter Notebook.
+The `340detection.results - Colab.pdf` file is a direct copy of the output generated when running the `340detection.py` script on Google Colab using a Jupyter Notebook.
 It contains the result metrics, including Precision, Recall, F1 Score, and the confusion matrix, as well as other relevant performance insights.
 The file demonstrates the execution of the code and the evaluation of the detection model on the `340dataset.csv` dataset.

 The results highlight distinct differences in the model's performance between long and short texts: